 Many of the students at Nazarene Bible College come with prior education.
 The college recognizes the strength of prior experience and schooling, and intends to build on it.
 Transfer credit for the general education core is encouraged in areas that would enhance the student's education.
-The policy for general studies core transfer credit may be obtained from the registrar.
+Any questions regarding transferability of general education courses can be directed to the registrar's office.